 - English Language & Usage: This is the quickest part of the test, and it confirms that students have a strong grasp of the fundamentals of Language skills.
 Students will have 28 minutes to finish 28 questions to prove their knowledge of English norms, grammar, and vocabulary.

 On average, how much time is available for 1 question in the test?

 Answers to questions concerning the length of the entire test as well as the length of each test section will now decide this.
 The most significant element here is that during the actual test, the 20 unscored questions will be distributed randomly throughout the four test parts.
 This makes calculating the average time allowed for each question in each exam section very impossible.
 To address this issue, let’s consider a best-case scenario.
 Let’s suppose the 20 unscored items are evenly distributed among the four parts of the test.
-In this case, each test part will have the following total number of questions:
+In this case, this is the estimated time for each TEAS test section:

 - Mathematics: 31 + 5 = 36 questions and 51 minutes in total